 1.2.3.
 Comparison with GMRES.
-To recap, the standard version of the GMRES algorithm [53] applies the expensive Arnoldi process (with full orthogonalization; see subsection 4.2) to build an orthonormal basis for the Krylov subspace, and it exploits the structure of this basis to solve the least-squares problem (1.6) efficiently.
+To recap, the standard version of the GMRES algorithm [51] applies the expensive Arnoldi process (with full orthogonalization; see subsection 4.2) to build an orthonormal basis for a Krylov subspace, and it exploits the structure of this basis to solve the least-squares problem (1.6) efficiently.

-In contrast, we propose to use a quick-and-dirty construction, such as the k-truncated Arnoldi process, to obtain a basis for the Krylov subspace.
+In contrast, we propose to use a quick-and-dirty construction, such as the ktruncated Arnoldi process, to obtain a nonorthogonal basis.
 Then we solve the sGMRES least-squares problem (1.7) to produce an approximate solution of the linear system.
-When the basis dimension $d \ll n$ , the sGMRES approach has lower arithmetic costs than classic GMRES, while attaining similar accuracy:
+When the basis dimension $d \ll n$, the sGMRES approach has lower arithmetic costs than classic GMRES, while attaining similar accuracy:

-GMRES: $O(nd^2)$ operations vs. sGMRES: $O(d^3 + nd \log d)$ operations. ----------------------------- ----- --
+GMRES: $O(nd^2)$ operations vs. sGMRES: $O(d^3 + nd \log d)$ operations.